innovatorved/tts-app/README.md

             # For MPS, set this environment variable *before* running the script:
             PYTORCH_ENABLE_MPS_FALLBACK=1 python main.py --text "..." --device "mps"
             ```
             The `--device "mps"` flag tells the script to attempt using MPS.
 The environment variable helps PyTorch manage operations on MPS.
+Chatterbox also supports MPS and will fall back to CPU if unavailable.

 *   **Threading & Chunking (for PDF/TXT input):**
     *   `--threads NUM_THREADS`: Number of worker threads for processing PDF/TXT chunks.